 This is a warm, hearty dinner that truly can be enjoyed all fall and winter long.
 And it is so simple to make!

 If you are into beef stews, this dish will be right up your alley.
+If you love the cabbage and potato combination give this cabbage and sausage soup a try!

 The brisket is slowly cooked in beef stock with huge chunks of veggies until everything is just falling apart, melt in your mouth tender.